High Seas Havoc

-High Seas Havoc, known in Japan as Captain Lang (キャプテン ラング, Kyaputen Rangu) and in Europe as Capt'n Havoc, is a video game that was made for the Sega Mega Drive/Genesis by Data East.
+High Seas Havoc, known in Japan as Captain Lang (キャプテン ラング, Kyaputen Rangu) and in Europe as simply Havoc, is a video game that was made for the Sega Mega Drive/Genesis by Data East.
 It was also released in the arcades running on a Sega Mega Drive/Genesis based arcade cabinet.

 Plot

 The story is about an anthropomorphic pirate seal named Havoc (Lang in the Japanese version), his young sidekick Tide (Land in the Japanese version), a girl named Bridget, and an evil walrus pirate named Bernardo.
 Bernardo is looking for Emeralda, a gem with powers that can cause whole armies to be toppled.
 A map shows where Emeralda is located, and Bernardo is looking for the map.
 Havoc and Tide discover Bridget unconscious at a beach.
 When she wakes up in a dwelling, she instructs Havoc to keep her and the map safe.
 Havoc hides the map in a cliff.
 After Bernardo's henchmen kidnaps Bridget and Tide, Havoc sets off to rescue them.